> Joseph Leaning > Songs > Green Bushes

 Mike Yates comments that this song (along with Lovely Joan, The Knight and the Shepherd's Daughter, Seventeen Come Sunday, etc) is similar to the old French Pastourelles that date from the Middle Ages.
 In the Pastourelle a knight meets a shepherdess; the setting is usually Spring time (especially May).
 He tries to court her and offers her all sorts of presents (see Green Bushes) but she says that she is in love with a local shepherd.
 Usually that is the end of the affair.
 She goes off with the shepherd and the knight rides off alone.
 The themes are certainly mediaeval and some scholars have noted the similarity between them and the Song of Solomon.

-Magpie Lane sang Green Bushes in 1994 on their Beautiful Joe album Speed the Plough.
+Magpie Lane sang Green Bushes in 1994 on their Beautiful Joe album Speed the Plough and Andy Turner sang it as the 14 March 2021 entry of his project A Folk Song a Week.

 Bob Copper sang Down by the Green Bushes and James Fagan sang The Green Bushes in 2003 on the Fellside anthology celebrating English traditional songs and their Australian variants, Song Links.